psh/kotlin-state-machine/README.md

         onExit { }
         transitionTo(Liquid)
         execute { result ->
+            /* Do something that might take a while */

             if ( /* some condition */ ) {
                 result.success()
             } else {